K1015/ML-Assisted-Reliable-SRAM-PUF/README.md

   Christoph Bosch et al. "Efficient Helper Data Key Extractor on FPGAs" CHES, 2008.

-### Run the main file: "Soft-Decoding-based-ECC/Concat_code_softDecoding_ECC_withSRAMPUF.py"
+### Run the main file:
+"Soft-Decoding-based-ECC/Concat_code_softDecoding_ECC_withSRAMPUF.py"

-### The input binary files for the code are obtained from temperature sweep experiments on Arduino UNO boards with SRAM PUF dimension of 128x64
+### The input binary files for the code are obtained from temperature sweep experiments on an Arduino UNO board with an SRAM PUF dimension of 128x64.
 Dependencies:
 1) Majority Voted (over 15 measurements) Golden Response at all temperatures in the range (-23.5C, 70C) - "GResp_temp_all_Br1.npy"
 2) Reliability Information in the range of (50%,100%) for all PUF responses at ambient conditions - "Reliability_PUF_ambient_Br1.npy"